City seeks to waive refuse fees, B&O taxes amid COVID-19 pandemic

 The most important thing everyone can do during the crisis is to follow health precautions and to look after one another.
 It is a frightening time, but residents should not be fearful, he said.

-"There's one thing in Huntington that we always do and that's how we have been as resilient as we are.
-That's we've always had each other's back," he said.
-"That's one thing we can depend upon in Huntington and frankly I think the nation, and for that matter even the world, can learn from Huntington."
+“There’s one thing in Huntington that we always do, and that’s how we have been as resilient as we are, that we’ve always had each other’s back,” he said.
+“That’s one thing we can depend upon in Huntington, and frankly I think the nation, and for that matter even the world, can learn from Huntington.”